CDSoft/luax/doc/luax.md

   of the CBOR
   ([License](https://code.zash.se/lua-cbor/file/tip/COPYING))

-[^1]: `luax` is actually not a « compiler ».

-    It just bundles Lua scripts into a single script that can be run everywhere LuaX is installed.

-[^2]: `luaxc` uses `zig` to link the LuaX runtime with the Lua scripts.
+[^1]: `luax` uses `zig` to link the LuaX runtime with the Lua scripts.
-    The Lua scripts are actually compiled to Lua bytecode.
-Contrary to `luax`, `luaxc` produces executables that do not require LuaX to be installed.
+    The Lua scripts are actually compiled to Lua bytecode. `luax` produces executables that do not require LuaX to be installed.